miloszmisiek/ci-pp4-one_team/README.md

 ![Sign Out Photo](documentation/features/sign-out.png)

-Sign Out form is based on all-auth package template with custom styling.
+Sign Out form is based on an all-auth package template with custom styling.

 Sign Out page is structured with:
 - **Confirmation** message for user if his request is valid (defensive programming)
-- **Sign Out** button which submits the form and redirects user to landing page
+- **Sign Out** button which submits the form and redirects the user to a landing page

 [Back to contents](#contents)